vickyd885/truemovies/README.md

 ### Approach

+Thank you for taking the time to reviewing my solution :)

 I felt this was more of a data science exercise, rather than a data engineering task.
 My solution meets the requirements but I also went a bit further and setup a logstash pipeline to ingest some of the data I was generating so it could be visualised in Kibana so it could  be used for other purposes too.

-The scripts I created would be akin to pipelines in a more sophisticated environment.
+The Python scripts I created would be akin to pipelines in a more sophisticated environment.
 My scripts proxy for orchestratable tasks in Airflow (or your favourite orchestrator), Spark jobs or even standalone microservices.
 The goal would still be to filter the information, keep whats needed and reuse the useful information to be efficient.